rg-3/tenv.rb/README.md

 you can add and require other code.
 You could add `02_foo.rb` if you wanted to load it after `01_init.rb`, and so on.

-Only files that follow that naming convention are automatically required.
+Only files that follow the mentioned naming convention are automatically required.
 A file named `example.rb` or `foobar.rb` would have to be required manually.

 **2. <a id='custom-write-your-own-commands'>Write commands</a>**